groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

 ---------------------------------------------------------------------------------------------------------------------
 WSClient.update_character_list(self, characters, service_id, channel_id, recipients)

 Updates the characters that the recipients see.
   Parameters:
-    characters (str): The group id to represent the characters who are updated. service_id (str): The s always.
+    characters (str): The group id to represent the characters who are updated. service_id (str): As always.
     channel_id (str): The channel id.
-    recipients (str): The group id to send to. dry_run=False: The if True don't acually send the message (messages are sent in thier JSON-strin format).
+    recipients (str): The group id to send to. dry_run=False: If True don't acually send the message (messages are sent in thier JSON-strin format).
   Returns:
     The message as a dict.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.network.ws_client.WSClient.update_buttons: